apache/iceberg/site/docs/spark.md

 ### Migrate Table Procedure

 Converts a table known to Spark in this catalog into an Iceberg table.
-This is mainly for taking Hive tables and fully converting them into Iceberg tables.
-The [snapshot](#snapshot-table-procedure) procedure can be used for making  Iceberg tables without effecting the underlying table.
+This is mainly for taking Hive tables and fully converting them into Iceberg tables but can be used with most Spark Session V1 tables as well.
 The migrated table will preserve all properties set on the original table.
+Once migrated, all Iceberg operations are valid.

+If you would like to leave the original table intact and untouched and create new table which shares source data files and schema, use the [snapshot procedure](#snapshot-table-procedure).

 #### Usage